ethereum/solidity-blog/_posts/2020-12-03-solidity-underhanded-contest-winners.md

 Solidity has always supported multiple return values which allows returning a status/error code and data separately, but more importantly the established best practice is to use `require` statements for validation, which most `ecrecover` use cases follow today.

-While the submission is written clearly and the issue is not obvious without dissection both the `closeVote` and the *trusted* `ECDSA.recover` functions, in our opinion there are two shortcomings raising suspicion:
+While the submission is written clearly and the issue is not obvious without dissecting both the `closeVote` and the *trusted* `ECDSA.recover` functions, in our opinion there are two shortcomings raising suspicion:
 1. Append only data structures are not commonly used.
 2. Awareness about `ECDSA.recover` was raised recently, and thus one would expect a more thorough review of its applications.
 The submission used the version from OpenZeppelin 2.5.0.